not-Joshh/CTI-110/README.md

 # CTI-110
-These are gonna be our python assignments for intro to programming.
+These are going to be our python assignments for intro to programming.